Reportr/dashboard/README.md

 The project is entirely open source and you can host your own Reportr instance on your own server or Heroku.

+A simple instance of Reportr runs at [www.reportr.io][http://www.reportr.io].
+This is a very small instance and you can't use it yet for tracking a lot of events, but I'll probably scale this in the future.

 [![Screen](https://raw.github.com/SamyPesse/reportr/master/public/static/images/screens/1.png)](https://raw.github.com/SamyPesse/reportr/master/public/static/images/screens/1.png)

 ## Why Reportr is great ?